PinkCheetah1/C-Datatypes-Tutorial/2-sets.md

 |--------|----|----|----|----|----|----|----|----|
 | Values | 0  | 11 | 102|    |1004|    |    |    |

 (NOTE: You might notice we don't have a spot for numbers that end in 8 or 9.
 Realistically, you'd want to divide the number by the number of slots in storage.
 For example, if you have 8 slots like we have here, you would divide the number by 8.
 If you have 64 slots, you would divide by 64.
-However, for this example, we're simplyfing by dividing by 10 so you can easily see what slots the values would fit into.)
+However, for this example, we're simplifying by dividing by 10 so you can easily see what slots the values would fit into.)

 Now, let's try finding our values.
 Let's look for 102.